Today, I want to talk about how to take care of your soldiers. This is an important topic that many military leaders don’t really understand.

 This is one area that many leaders fail at.

+When you see Soldiers do something right, you should give them an “atta boy” once in a while.
 This could be a unit coin, achievement medal, pat on the back, promotion, free lunch, thank you card or anything else you deem pertinent.

+If your Soldiers only hear from you when they do something wrong, you are not doing your job effectively.
 You need to let them know when they are doing a good job, too.

 There’s nothing worse than doing a good job, but feeling like no one gives a damn.